Mold grows in the attic when there is a moisture problem. The roof may leak, ventilation may not be sufficient,

 To check if your insulation is in good condition, ensure it’s thick, soft, and dry.
 If it feels moist and looks thin and flat, it will create high moisture conditions.
 Replace it immediately.

 A common mistake in homes is improper ventilation of appliances.
 The dryer, kitchen, and bathroom vents should always blow the air to the outside and not in the attic.
 Your attic ventilation may not otherwise be able to eliminate the accumulated moisture efficiently.

-As ventilation is important in the entire home, check out more home ventilation tips and how to control the humidity in your home.
+Now that you know how to prevent roof leakage and attic water damage, learn how to avoid other types of water damage in your home.
+As ventilation is important in the entire house, check out more home ventilation tips and how to control the humidity in your home.
 For water removal services and mold cleaning services, contact your local PuroClean office.